 - Nearest hospital: Hospital de Dénia (30 min drive) – +34 966 429 000

-Moraira does not have a local bus service around the town as its small, however there is a local bus that travels between Moraira, Calpe and Teulada.
-If you want to travel further and you don’t have a car, you can get the bus to Teulada and catch the tram which will take you to all the way to Altea and Benidorm.
-This will take you far longer as the buses and trams don’t run regularly.
+Moraira doesn’t have a local bus service around the town as it’s quite small, but there is a bus that travels between Moraira, Calpe and Teulada.
+If you want to travel further without a car, you can catch the bus to Teulada and then take the tram all the way to Altea and Benidorm – though this takes much longer as services don’t run frequently.